RamonKaes/WebDev-Tools/.github/NO_GITHUB_ACTIONS.md

 This repository has disabled GitHub Actions to avoid using GitHub Actions minutes.

 Local checks and instructions (Single developer recommendations):
-- Use `./bin/check` to run local syntax and test checks (PHP lint + optional Node tests).
+- Use `./bin/check` to run local syntax and verification checks (PHP lint + optional Node checks).
-- Prior to a push, run `./bin/check` and a quick manual smoke test in the browser.
+- Prior to a push, run `./bin/check` and a quick manual smoke check in the browser.
 - For tiny changes (typos, copy) — push directly to `main` if you're confident.
 - For code changes that affect logic or more than one file — open a PR (fast self-review), run `./bin/check`, then merge.
 - Manual steps for running checks locally: